 Although scientific research and lab testing are still somewhat lacking on the subject, reports claiming therapeutic benefits of THCA are numerous, showing strong anti-inflammatory properties, alongside alleviating a wide array of neurodegenerative diseases.
 Comparisons to CBD have been commonplace, and ingested THCA may offer significant medical benefits similar to THC while not providing the psychoactive effects.

-And, while you certainly can take THCA in its natural state by eating it, most THCA products, such as THCA diamonds, are meant to be smoked (more likely vaporized).
+And, while you certainly can take THCA in its natural state by eating it, most THCA products,

-As mentioned earlier, applying heat to THCA turns it into THC, meaning a vaporized/dabbed THCA diamond is essentially the same as smoking a crystal of pure THC – This is why THCA diamonds are typically combined with a solution of terpenes and other cannabinoids to help “round out” the pure THC high.
+As mentioned earlier, applying heat to THCA turns it into THC, meaning a vaporized/dabbed THCA diamond is essentially the same as smoking a crystal of pure THC – This is why THCA diamonds are

 When it comes to THCA vs THC, if you’re looking to get high, there’s only one winner – The classic Tetrahydrocannabinol, hands down.
 But that doesn’t make THCA without its potential virtues, and, much like CBD before it, research and testing results are slowly becoming available, with THCA-focused products hitting store shelves (in legalized areas) en masse.